marcus-bcl/heroku-buildpack-node-cleanup/README.md

 The maximum allowed Heroku slug size (after compression) is 300MB.
 Image-heavy apps can somethings butt up against this limit, especially when using multiple buildpacks.
 If you're using Node.js to compile your front-end assets, but not to run your app, you may be able to save a large amount of space by deleting the `node_modules` directory before slug compilation.

+### Support running an app from a subdirectory

+Set the `NPM_PREFIX` environment variable to the relative path of the subdirectory that contains the `node_modules` directory that you'd like to delete.

 ### Delete the nodejs.sh startup script

 There is currently an incompatibility between the Node.js and other buildpacks.
 On dyno boot, the `nodejs.sh` startup script sets the `WEB_CONCURRENCY` variable.
 The launch scripts of subsequent buildpacks will pick this us with no way of knowing that it wasn't set by a user.